 A quick reference for learning the methods of ingesting the plant.

-Now that cannabis is readily and legally available in many states there are a number of ways in which it can be consumed.
-All sorts of edible and infused products are available from candy to cocktails to baked goods and everything in between.
-Effects vary depending on the product type so make sure you are informed on dosage and intensity before you dive in.
-Here is a short guide to the best ways to consume your cannabis.
+Now that cannabis is readily and legally available in many states, there's a number of ways we can consume it.
+Edibles and infused products are on the market, from candy to cocktails to baked goods and topicals.
+Effects can vary depending on product type and what they're being used for, so ensure you are informed on proper dosing and your product's intensity (percentage rates of THC/CBD/etc.) before you dive in.

 The interesting thing about vaporizers is that they heat the cannabis more efficiently and thoroughly so you get more of the cannabinoids in your system, resulting in a stronger overall effect.

 You can’t always carry a device with you whether traveling or in a social setting that does not allow it.
 In these cases, edibles are a great way to go.
 Edibles come in many varied forms: candy, baked goods, chewing gum, beverages like soda or beer.
 There are many more appearing on the market as bakers and chefs experiment with what works.
 If you want to take the time at home, you can make your own cannabis infused butter or other oils to incorporate into your own cooking and baking.

 Edibles take longer to feel the effects - be patient - between a half-hour and an hour.
 And once they do kick in, effects are stronger and longer.
 Just know what dosage you are working with, take your time without overeating too many at once, and you will be fine.
 Labeling and packaging are continually improving so excess dosing will become less of an issue.